PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Study Results

 \subsubsection{\textbf{Policies developed through PolicyCraft achieved greater consensus during voting.}}

 In addition to comparing the percentage of policies that received a majority vote, we also wanted to understand whether PolicyCraft helped participants reach greater consensus in their voting across \textit{all} policies.
 A higher level of consensus on a policy occurs when most participants either upvote or downvote it.
 In contrast, a lower level of consensus is reflected by roughly equal numbers of upvotes and downvotes.
-To quantitatively assess the level of consensus on policies, we used the Gini index, a metric commonly employed to measure variability in categorical variables \cite{kader2007variability}.
-A lower Gini index indicates less variability, which corresponds to a higher level of consensus in our context.
-We first computed the Gini index for each policy based on its votes:
+To quantitatively assess the level of consensus on policies, we used Shannon Entropy, a metric from information theory \cite{shannon1948mathematical} commonly used to measure the degree of consensus in groups \cite{akiyama2016method, aranzales2021scientists, tapia2022entropy}.
+A lower entropy indicates a higher level of consensus.
+We first computed the entropy for each policy based on its vote distribution:

-where $v_u$ and $v_d$ denote the number of upvotes and downvotes a policy received.
-We then calculated the weighted average across all policies, with weights based on the total number of votes each policy received ($v_u + v_d$).
-As shown in Table~\ref{table:policy_stats}, in both classes policies developed using PolicyCraft have a lower Gini index compared to those developed using the baseline system.
-This result suggests that participants who used PolicyCraft demonstrated a higher level of consensus in their voting on policies.
+where $p_u$ and $p_d$ denote the proportion of upvotes and downvotes a policy received.
+For example, if a policy receives an equal number of upvotes and downvotes, both $p_u$ and $p_d$ would be $0.5$.
+In this case, the entropy is $1$, indicating the \textit{lowest} level of consensus.
+In contrast, when all votes for a policy are either upvotes or downvotes, the entropy is $0$, indicating the \textit{highest} level of consensus.\footnote{The value at 0 are given by the limit $0 \log 0 := \lim_{x \to 0^+} x \log x = 0$} Table~\ref{table:policy_stats} shows the mean entropy across policies for each condition.\footnote{The distribution of entropies for each condition is provided in Appendix~\ref{sec:entropy_analysis}.} In both classes policies developed using \textit{PolicyCraft} had a lower entropy compared to those developed using the baseline system, indicating a higher level of consensus in their voting on policies.